What is Net Zero?

 ● Shift from carbon reduction to carbon removal.

-● Shift from carbon removal with high risk storage, to carbon removal with low risk storage opportunities.
+● Shift from carbon removal with high-risk (shorter-term) storage, to carbon removal with low-risk (longer-term) storage.

 ● Support the development of net zero-aligned offsetting.